ShrutiAgrawal22/TODO-LIST-WEBSITE/README.md

 Git: Version control system for managing the project codebase.
 GitHub: Hosting the project repository and collaboration among contributors.

-Usage:
+Usage :

 To run this project locally, follow these steps:

-Clone the repository: git clone https://github.com/yourusername/task-rendering-react.git Navigate to the project directory: cd task-rendering-react Install dependencies: npm install or yarn install Start the development server: npm run dev
+--> Clone the repository: git clone https://github.com/yourusername/task-rendering-react.git

+--> Navigate to the project directory: cd TODO-LIST-WEBSITE

+--> Install dependencies: npm install

+--> Start the development server: npm run dev

-Open your web browser and visit http://localhost:5173 to view the application.
+--> Open your web browser and visit http://localhost:5173 to view the application.

 License:
 This project is licensed under the MIT License - see the LICENSE.md file for details.